 by Tammy Taylor

 I like to try to make things from scratch when I’m cooking – it’s more delicious, less expensive and typically causes less landfill trash so it really appeals to me.
 Usually when I’m looking for a recipe I’ll do an internet search, read the reviews, pick a recipe and just go with it.
 If we like it the recipe stays in my rotation, but each and every recipe I’ve tried for cornbread has been lacking and usually a little on the dry side.
 Then recently a dear friend brought homemade cornbread to us – it was tasty, lightly sweet and perfectly light textured.
 We loved it!
 I begged for the recipe and she shared it with me.
 (Thanks Virginia!)
 I made this cornbread with chopped jalapenos tonight to go with a hearty pot of ham and beans for supper.
+It also pairs nicely with my homemade Beef & Black Bean Chili.
 Absolutely delicious!
 Yes, I’ll share.

 First I pulled out and measured the ingredients: 1 cup enriched yellow cornmeal, 1 cup flour, 1/4 cup sugar, 4 teaspoons baking powder, 1/2 teaspoon salt, 1 cup milk, 1 egg, 1/4 cup vegetable oil and some jalapenos.
 I love the wholesome ingredients in this recipe.